A background for thermal photons in heavy ion collisions: Summary

 \section{Summary}

 In the current work, we have simulated the transverse momentum spectra of direct as well as decay photons in Au-Au, d-Au, and 3He-Au collisions using the PYTHIA 8/ Angantyr.
 The hadronic decays produce most of the photons in an Au-Au collision.
 The main contribution come from the $\pi^0$ meson followed by $\eta$, $\eta^,$ and $\omega$.
 The contributions from the rest of the decays are fairly small.
 The direct photons produced in our simulations are a combination of primary hard scatterings, multi-parton interactions, and initial state radiations.
 Most of the low $p_T$ photons are produced in initial state radiation while the high $p_T$ photons are produced in the primary hard scatterings.
-The Angantyr algorithm divides the sub-collisions into ND, SD, and DD events hence the calculations are lower than a $N_{coll}$ scaled p-p collision.
+The Angantyr algorithm divides the sub-collisions into absorptive, wounded target, wounded projectile, double diffractive, and elastic interactions hence the calculations are lower than a $N_{coll}$ scaled p-p collision.
 The model shows a good match with the experimental data at high $p_T$.

 The processes such as hadronic rescattering can lead to the production of a large number of resonances which can decay into photons (such as $f_0 (600)$).
 The particle can enhance the decay photons and reduce the $\gamma ^{hadrons}/\gamma ^{\pi ^0}$ ratios which are used to separate the decay photons from the direct photons.
 In a rescattering scenario, these extra photons affect the background of decay photons, ultimately affecting the precise measurement of thermal photons.
 We have removed the extra decay photons along with the prompt photons from the data and re-calculated $T_{eff}$ in central Au-Au collision at 200 GeV and 62.4 GeV using the inverse slope method.
 We found a lower value of $T_{eff}$ than the previously estimated values.